Sharing Kids’ Photos Online: A Family Guide to Privacy, Consent, and Choice

 Silhouettes in window light

-A tiny hand gripping a parent’s finger
+A small hand wrapped around a parent’s finger

-Eyes closed in a natural moment
+Eyes closed in a quiet, natural moment

-Why it Matters Now
+Why This Matters Now

 What to Consider Before Your Session